Here are a few things we know about talent management:

-Organizations can offer upward movement potential as a recruiting selling point for recruits whose priority is growth and advancement.
-High career path ratio results—a number above .7—signal frequent promotions and opportunity to take on greater responsibilities.
-Low results—under .2—signal a problem with the promotion process or too many lateral movements.
+Organizations can offer upward movement potential as a recruiting selling point for prospective hires whose priority is growth and advancement.
+High career path ratio results—a number above 0.7—signal frequent promotions and opportunities to take on greater responsibilities.
+Low results—under 0.2—signal a problem with the promotion process or too many lateral movements.

 Why should we measure career path ratio?

 Lateral movements aren’t all bad.
 They are often considered to be a sign of growth and can help employees develop existing skillsets and experiences.
 However, they also can decrease productivity with continuous onboarding programs, increase recruiting costs because of vacancies, and cause employees to feel uncertain about their existing positions.